Nuitka/Nuitka/Developer_Manual.rst

 Program Tests
 -------------

-Then there are small programs tests, that e.g. exercise all kinds of import tricks and are designed to reveal problems with inter-module behavior.
+Then there are small "programs" tests, that e.g. exercise many kinds of import tricks and are designed to reveal problems with inter-module behavior.
 These can be run like this: